SublimeText/Origami/README.markdown

 Origami can also automatically close a pane for you once you've closed the last file in it.
 Just set `origami_auto_close_empty_panes` to true in your user preferences.

+Origami can also automatically move files of the same syntax into the same pane group when opening them.
+Set `syntax_grouping` to `true` in your user or project settings.
+If you only want specific syntax types to be automatically grouped, you can selectively enable them using the `enabled_syntaxes` list in your user or project settings.
+(If you don't know the syntax name to use, you can open the Sublime console with <kbd>CTRL</kbd>+<kbd>~</kbd> and type `sublime.active_window().active_view().settings().get('syntax')`.
+Copy the name of the _tmLanguage_ file without the path parameters.

 Install
 -------